Miner BHP Group sets up tailings taskforce to boost safety | MarketScreener

-Earlier this year, The International Council on Mining and Metals, an industry trade group whose members include Glencore Plc, BHP and 25 others, said a committee will review and set standards for tailings dam design and maintenance by the end of the year.
+Earlier this year, the International Council on Mining and Metals (ICMM), an industry trade group whose members include Glencore Plc, BHP and 25 others, said a committee will review and set standards for tailings dam design and maintenance by the end of the year.

+In April, ethical investors working on a global standard for tailings dams had written to 683 listed resource companies, including major miners, asking for information to be made public within 45 days about every facility they control.

+The Principles for Responsible Investment (PRI) brings together ethical investors, including the Church of England, overseeing around $80 trillion (£63 trillion) worth of investments.

 The move came after the collapse of Vale SA's Brumadinho dam in Brazil in January that killed over 200 people, raising questions about the safety of tailings dams around the world.